Thursday, November 19, 2015

 autumn hike

-Walked along the trail for 5 hours and got to a river bank named Dalseongbo weir.
+Walked along the path for 5 hours and reached a riverbank called Dalseongbo weir.
 Got back home after half an hour on foot and by local bus.
 Hiking really helps recharge one's batteries after a busy week at work.

 Wednesday, November 11, 2015